mbulkeley/flask-api/README.md

-# Flask API + MariaDB
+# Flask API + MariaDB (Raspberry Pi Project)

 A simple full-stack API project built with Flask and MariaDB — containerized using Docker Compose and deployable to a Raspberry Pi.
 Includes a dashboard, secure environment handling, and auto-seeded database.

-Using as I brush up on some skills with my Raspberry Pi
+Using as I brush up on some skills with my Raspberry Pi.

 ---